LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/reading/testing-in-csharp/index.md

    The AAAs of unit testing refers to the pattern to follow when writing your unit tests.

-   1. Arrange the variables your test requires
+   1. Arrange the variables your test requires.
-   1. Act on the methods your test requires
+   1. Act on the methods your test requires.
-   1. Assert the anticipated comparison of the expected and actual values
+   1. Assert the anticipated comparison of the expected and actual values.

 1. Deterministic